Xqhare/ilmarinen/README.md

 - Anything else you can imagine!

 If you want a gui application, my [randomiserProject](https://github.com/Xqhare/randomiserProject) written in python.
 It should also run on windows, while Ilmarinen's implementation makes it Unix only.
-On that note, Ilmarinen is just a rewrite of that project in rust with badly handrolled multi-threading.
-It handles a few ten-thousand requests with grace, but the performance does gegin to drop if you move beyond that.
+On that note, Ilmarinen is just a rewrite of that project in rust with badly handrolled multi-threading, as a learning and experimentation project.
+It actually runs faster by a second or two if executed sequentially.
 Maybe I will rewrite that part once I actually know what I am doing, if I ever reach that point :).

 ## Features and Roadmap for 1.0.0